TomH0011/Fourier-Analysis/README.md

 ## Features

-- Real-time visualization of wave components
+- Real-time visualisation of wave components
 - Interactive addition of random waves
-- Clear visualization of both individual components and the combined signal
+- Clear visualisation of both individual components and the combined signal
 - Smooth animation of wave propagation
 - Color-coded components for easy identification